 - DFRDB Book [PDF 2 MB]

-As administrator of the DFRDB scheme, ComSuper has established a formal procedure for dealing with member complaints.
+A formal procedure is in place for dealing with member complaints.
 The Complaints Officer is responsible for dealing with all maters within 90 days.
 To lodge a complaint, please contact the Complaints Officer on:

 Telephone: 1300 033 732